xs818/stake/README.md

 # Stake tokens and earn rewards

-If you want to experience this feature, click [here](http://43.128.96.69:3000/)
+If you want to experience this feature, there is a completely decentralized experience.
+[HERE](https://ipfs.io/ipfs/QmU3RABJnSG8ituy6McioWzqyH22FatwLhhpGUQFWvK88i/)

-There is also a completely decentralized experience, but unfortunately there is a problem with CSS rendering.
-[HERE](http://43.128.96.69:57889/ipfs/QmexampJ4N9fnQht84FVGV8Ctk5ubqbXtHqtsu8AUuXnnp/)

 # Install dependent environment